TMO2020/CypressTest/README.md

-# CypressTest
+# BallPython Morph Genetic Calculator
-This test will go to southwest and attempt to book a flight for today from Hou to ATL
+This test will make it easier for me to pair my ball pythons and see what morphs I like more